LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class.md

 1. Modify the **Start Time** and **End Time** as needed.
 1. Click **OK**.

+> [!ALERT] The number and duration of the class sessions are for scheduling only.
+The Duration of the course affects the billing of the class based on 8 hour training days.
+If the course has a different duration than your sessions:
+    1. Ensure you have chosen the correct course with the correct duration;
+    1. If the course is correct but the Duration does not match your training:
+       1. If you own the course
+           1. Ensure the Duration field is correctly reflects the number of 8 hour days the course will take -OR-
+           1. Create a duplicate course with a different duration if your training days will be longer or shorter than 8 hours.
+    1. If you do not own the course, please open a support ticket to request assistance to ensure your class is billed correctly

 Expand the **Delivery** section.
 1. If this class will be delivered in person only, ensure **Delivery Type** is set to **Physical**.
    1. Select the **Add Classroom** link and click **Search**.